corda/corda/docs/source/node-explorer.rst

 When connected to a *Participant* node a user can only execute cash transaction commands to move cash to other parties on the network.

-The Demo Nodes can be started in one of two modes:
+The Demo Nodes can be started in one of three modes:

 1. Normal